Sinas100/election_scraper/README.md

     00 6 * * * python3 {ROOT}/election\_plotters/executor.py
     ```
     (where ROOT is the full path to the directory containg election\_scrapers)
-15. Sit back and relax on the beach in Puerto Rico while your data and plots
+15. Sit back and relax on the beach while your data and plots
 make themselves